dlbrush/fantasy-bball-assistant/README.md

 Some of the functions tested in these files do typically use HTTP data to run.
 These functions have been rewritten to use test data just for these Jasmine tests.
 The testing data is located in `testdata.js`, and the functions rewritten to use it are located in `mock-functions.js`.

-When testing any of these files on an HTML page, `mock-functions.js` needs to be linked as a script _underneath_ the regular function files, and the test files need to be linked as a script underneath that as well as `testdata.js`.
+When testing any of these files on an HTML page, `mock-functions.js` needs to be linked as a script _underneath_ the regular function files.
+Then, link `testdata,js`, and underneath `mock-functions` and `testdata` will live the actual `test-` files.
 This will ensure that when the tests are run, the versions defined in `mock-functions.js` will be used since they are defined _after_ the functions in the original files.

 **To run these tests**, just open `test-results.html` in the static directory via the file protocol in your browser.
 The Jasmine CSS and HTML should show the results of the tests in all 5 files.
 The HTML in this file should have mock versions of all of the HTML elements needed for the functions to pass the tests and operate as they would in the app.